arya-alvekar/ResearchChain/README.md

 # ResearchChain

-ResearchChain is a decentralized research paper management platform that uses blockchain technology to ensure the integrity and authenticity of research publications.
-The system stores research metadata in MongoDB, research documents on IPFS, and immutable proof of ownership and integrity on an Ethereum blockchain.
+ResearchChain is a blockchain-enabled research paper management platform that provides secure publication, version control, and integrity verification for academic research.

 ---